sphinx-gallery/sphinx-gallery/tutorials/README.txt

 ------------------------

 You can have multiple galleries each one for different uses.
-Serving the pourpuse of having just examples and a different section for tutorials.
+Serving the purpose of having just examples and a different section for tutorials.